Artington: Demography and housing

 The proportion of households in Artington who owned their home outright was 7.3% below the regional average.
 The proportion who owned their home with a loan was 5.8% lower than the regional average; providing overall a greater proportion than average of rented residential property relative to the average in Surrey, the district and the national average.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 Famous Residents

 Mount Browne was home to the Dowager Marchioness of Sligo.

 Politics

-Artington is in Guildford, which since its inception has fluctuated between political parties.
-Local government is administered by Guildford Borough Council and Surrey County Council.
+Local government is administered by Artington Parish Council, the Borough of Guildford and Surrey County Council.

+At Guildford Borough Council the area is represented by two councillors.

 At Surrey County Council, one of the 81 representatives represents the area within the Shalford division.

-At Guildford Borough Council small wards of the borough are deemed appropriate to be best represented under the current constitution of councillors by two councillors.